Up to 60% off sofas & mattresses — limited‑time deals.

 Lodge rustic

-Think heavier wood, darker leathers, and bold texture.
-Best in large rooms or homes with beams, stone, or strong architectural character.
+Think heavier wood, darker leather, and bold texture.
+This version works best in larger rooms or homes with strong architectural character like beams, stone, or darker trim.

 Farmhouse rustic